CMS Guidelines Overview: 6 Types Of Incidents Your CMS Emergency Preparedness Plan Must Cover

 The way you view emergency preparedness and patient safety might totally change.
 CMS is requiring all health care services and facilities to establish an emergency preparedness and communication plan.
 In addition, new policies and procedures must be put into place to support the new CMS required plan, as well as a training and testing program to ensure your employees are fully capable of carrying out the necessary functions.

-Naturally, there’s more to it than the four general guidelines listed above.
+Naturally, there’s more to it than the four general guidelines outlined by the Centers for Medicare and Medicaid Services.
 Compliance requires more than a single emergency plan.
 Instead, your facility must conduct a risk assessment covering six different potential types of incidents and develop specific emergency response plans including tailored responses to each type of event.

 These six types of events include: